Chart Color Schemes

 The level of cultural diversity witnessed in Sandringham was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Sandringham's population, as per the Australian Census 2016, exhibited cultural diversity with 12.5% speaking a language other than English at home and 27.0% born overseas.
-Christianity was the dominant religion in Sandringham, with 47.9%.
-Judaism, however, showed overrepresentation at 0.9%, compared to Greater Melbourne's 1.0%.
+Sandringham's population has above-average cultural diversity, with 12.5% speaking a language other than English at home and 27.0% born overseas.
+Christianity is the predominant religion in Sandringham, comprising 47.9%.
+However, Judaism is notably overrepresented at 0.9%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity